theking-leo/MNIST-Image-Classification-Project/README.md

-Here's a detailed README file for your GitHub repository.
-This README will explain every aspect of your image classification project using the MNIST dataset.

----

 # MNIST Image Classification Project

 This project demonstrates how to build, train, and evaluate a Convolutional Neural Network (CNN) to classify images from the MNIST dataset.
 The MNIST dataset consists of 60,000 training images and 10,000 test images of handwritten digits (0-9).